texfaq/texfaq.github.io/FAQ-inst-miktexstar.md

 Thus it makes sense for the MiKTeX user to take advantage of the system rather than grinding through the steps of installation.

-MiKTeX maintains a database of packages it ''knows about'', together with (coded) installation instructions that enable it to install the packages with minimal user intervention; you can update the database over the internet.
+MiKTeX maintains a database of packages it "knows about", together with (coded) installation instructions that enable it to install the packages with minimal user intervention; you can update the database over the internet.